EpicPuppy613/ColonyCraft/mods/modding.md

 Optionally, you can also import `init.C` for easy ANSI color codes

 ### Defining a Command
 At the base of a command is a function that is run when the command is run.
-The function should only have one parameter, which is the Game object.
+The function cannot have any parameters.
 Any variable interaction within the function should be handeled through the Game object.

 To register a command use the function `G.register_command([command_name],__name__,[function_name])`, if your command should be unlocked when the game is loaded, put `unlocked=True` when you call the function.